MatteoOrlandini/COVID-19-Vaccination-Italy/README.md

 # COVID19 Vaccination Italy
-This Python script shown and save some charts that explain the COVID-19 vaccination in Italy.
-The datasets are available at [italia/covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini)
+This Python script shown and save some charts that explain how the COVID-19 vaccination in Italy is going.
+The datasets are available at [italia/covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini).

 # Prereqs
 * [Python](https://www.python.org/)